TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 VAriablE2=/I/am/a/single/string

 ```
-To use the value stored in a value you call the variable with the prefix '$'; For instance:
+To use or recall the value stored in a variable you call the variable with the prefix '$'; For instance:
 ```
 # The command below prints out 'Hello World'
 echo $VARIABLE2